Packages & Pricing

 Smallmouth and Largemouth Bass: Smallmouth (AKA “Bonzeback” or “Smallie”), the Smallmouth is one of the strongest fish for its weight.
 Many anglers who hook a 2-pounder will swear it’s twice that big until the fish is in the net.
 The BWCA has become famous for the incredible “smallie” fishing.
 Smallmouth bass look similar to their close cousin, the largemouth.
 Often they are found in the same waters.
 To tell the two apart, look at the closed mouth.
 If it extends only to the middle of the eye, it’s a Smallmouth.
 If it goes way beyond the back of the eye, the fish is a Largemouth.

 Smallmouth bass generally spawn late May to mid-June depending on water temperature.
 Pre-spawn Smallmouth will usually locate in mid depth (6-12 feet) and gradually move in shallow closer to spawning.
 Commonly, Smallmouth bass will hang around soft, dark bottom areas more typical of Largemouth bass (during pre-spawn) only for food and warm water.
 Small, slow moving baits all work well.
 This pattern is short-lived, however, as the water temperatures begin to rise.
-Fishing during the spawn, fish can be quite aggressive.
+During the spawn, fish can be quite aggressive.
 I recommend release of any spawning or pre-spawn female bass.
 Immediately after the spawn, the females usually go into deeper water to recuperate.
-The smaller males guard the nests and are quite susceptible to hitting lures (sometimes repeatably) while protecting the eggs.
+The smaller males guard the nests and are quite susceptible to hitting lures (sometimes repeatedly) while protecting the eggs.

-About 5 to 10 days after the spawn the bigger females become active again hitting surface lures, crank baits, spinners, jigs and live bait.
+About 5 to 10 days after the spawn, the bigger females become active again, hitting surface lures, crank baits, spinners, jigs and live bait.
 By mid summer look for shallow rock piles, points, reefs, shorelines with big rocks or boulders, and even some weeds.
 Smallie fishing on windswept points or reefs mid day can be incredible.
 Top-water tends to be more productive early and later in the day, while jigs and diving crank baits are best during mid day hours.

 The best Smallmouth fishing time is in late May through late June or early July (although they can be caught by fly rod throughout the summer).
 When fly fishing use 7-8 wt or floating 8-9 wt, with a 6 to 10 pound tippet.
 Hair bugs and poppers are best, but don’t overlook a sink tip and small streamers or a lead eye leech.
 Late summer and early fall deeper fishing tactics work best.

-Walleye: The walleye is the most sought-after fish by far in Minnesota and Bushey Guide Service is known for wilderness walleye fishing.
+Walleye: The walleye is the most sought-after fish by far in Minnesota, and Bushey Guide Service is known for wilderness walleye fishing.
 The walleye’s thick, white fillets, coloring, and challenging nature make it a prize among anglers.
 The average walleye caught and kept for shorelunch is 14-18 inches long.
 I strongly advise releasing walleye greater than 20 inches as these are usually the “Spawners”.
 The walleye is named for its pearlescent eye, which is caused by a reflective layer of pigment, called the Tapetum Lucidum, that helps it see and feed at night or in murky water.

 Walleyes spawn around mid-May depending on when the ice leaves the lakes.
 They usually spawn in moving water (rapids or below falls) on mixed sand or gravel bottoms, often at night when water temperatures reach 42 degrees.
 In the BWCA it is not very common for the spawn to occur after the fishing season is opened, but occasionally it happens.
 If so, pre-spawn walleyes can be caught in about 6 to 15 feet below spawning areas.
 Slow moving jigs with live bait work best, but a slow crank bait will catch a walleye or two also.
 During their actual spawn, fishing can be difficult.
 I will monitor this process and use alternate lakes that might be earlier or later in the spawning process.